nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

  1. `Event` class is the abstract parent class for `Lesson` and `Activity`.
  1. `Event` class also contains a number of `Duration` and it has a dependency on the `EvenType` enum.

+**Timetable Implementation**

+This section explains the details on how certain features are implemented in Timetable.

-The figure below is the sequence diagram of how the classes interact with each other when the main function make the run(command) API call.
+The figure below is the sequence diagram of the major interactions between classes when the main function makes the run(command) API call and the command is "add class", "show schedule", "show link", or "delete class" .

 ![timetable_sequence diagram](Images/timetable_sequence%20diagram.png)

+When command="add class" the `run(command)` method calls the `commandParse()` method from the `TimeTableParser` which the function will call `addClass()` function from the `TimeTableCommand` Class.
+New `Lesson` Class will be initialised based on user input.
+Following that a `addClassPeriod()` function will be called taking in the new lesson class initialised to add all the time slots into lesson class.
+This class will then be returned to `TimetableParser` class where it will call the `addEvent()` method in DateList to add the new `Lesson` Class into the arrayList within `DateList` Class. `WriteFile()` method in `Storage` will also be called to save the infomation of the new `Lesson` class to the data file.

+Other possible commands that are not shown in the diagram will interact between classes in a similar way, where command will be passed to the TimeTableParser Class where it interprets the command and calls the respective function from the TimeTableCommand Class.

 <div style="page-break-after: always;"></div>